FamilyTreesNet/macks/README.md

 Jon's son Jeff Macks and his wife Jen.
 <br>

-From Detroit, the U.S. family migrated outward to Maine, Virginia, Atlanta and Austin.
+From Detroit, the U.S. family migrated outward to Maine, Virginia, Atlanta, San Francisco and Austin.
 The Sudbury side migrated to Toronto.

 [Edit on GitHub](https://github.com/FamilyTreesNet/macks)